-The course includes an overview of the foreign exchange market (Forex), foreign securities, international equities markets, international debt securities, futures and options.
+The course includes an investigation of the foreign exchange market (Forex), foreign securities, international equities markets, international debt securities, futures and options.
 The course describes the fundamental principles and operations on these markets.
-(3 units).
-Prerequisite: BA 140 or BA 303
+A one-unit written research project and its oral presentation are required for the course.
+(4 units).
+Prerequisite: BA 140 or BA 303.